omari-kd/Environmental-Impact-on-Food-Production/README.md

 2. How does eutrophication (nutrient run-off) vary among different types of food production?

-3. How do plant-based and animal-based food compare in terms of total carbon emissions per kg of product?
+3. How do plant-based and animal-based food compare in terms of total carbon emissions?

-4. Which food products have the highest total greenhouse gas emissions per kg of food product?
+4. Which food products have the highest total greenhouse gas emissions?

-5. Which food products have the highest eutrophication potential (nutrient runoff) per kg of product?
+5. Which food products have the highest eutrophication potential (nutrient runoff)?

 6. What are the main contributors to greenhouse gas emissions in food production and how can they be reduced?